MK040412/CSE331_Assignment_1/README.md

 ## Output

 Results are displayed in tabular format in the console and also exported to a CSV file named `sorting_summary_<size>.csv` for further analysis.
+For default option is english, but i added on the github in the korean tabular.